Takua-Gandasa/Mavens-Toy/README.md

 - What are the Sales and Earnings for each Product Category?
 - What are the Product Category By Units?
 - What are the Top 10 Products By Revenue and Profit?
-- How many store locations does the company operate?
+- How many Store Locations does the company operate?
-- In how many cities does the store operate?
+- In how many Cities does the store operate?
 - How many different store names does the company have?
-- What is the distribution of stores by location?
+- What is the Distribution of Stores by Location?
-- What is the revenue by location?
+- What is the Revenue by Location?
 - What is the average revenue per store and the average transaction value by store location?
 - What are the cities with stores ranked by revenue?
 - What is the count of stores by location?